smartarch/extremexp-llm/patterns.md

 Architecture: Workflow $W$ with task $T$ that has a description $D_T$

-Question: Identify potential errors in the specification of $W$ and present a list of them.
+Question: Identify tasks in $W$, whose name does not correspond with their description.

 Reference answer: The description of task $T$ does not correspond with its name. *(exact formulation might depend on the test instance)*

-Evaluation metric: ROUGE
+Evaluation metric: ROUGE or BERTScore

 Example instance: Task named 'BinaryClassificationModelTraining' with description 'Training of a regression ML model'